White paper

 Technology adoption can be a turning point for small and medium-sized accounting firms.
 From operational efficiency to enhanced client services, elevating your tech stack enables your firm to expand its market presence more effectively.

 In the past, accounting firms followed a transactional model, providing annual services primarily focused on meeting compliance and reporting obligations.
-However, with the advent of AI-powered tax technology and growing client expectations, accountants are evolving beyond just tax compliance to offer year-round, value-added services that address clients' comprehensive financial well-being.
+However, with the advent of AI-powered tax technology and growing client expectations, accountants are evolving beyond just tax compliance.
+They can now offer year-round, value-added services that address clients' comprehensive financial well-being.

 As the number of clients looking for insights beyond the tax return grows, many accounting firms are discovering the benefits of transitioning from traditional tax compliance to offering advisory services.
-By elevating your tech stack, your firm can become a competitive powerhouse, delivering data-driven insights and helping your clients achieve their financial goals all year round instead of simply once-a-year tax preparation.
+By improving your technology, your company can become a strong competitor.
+You can give your clients data-driven insights and help them reach their financial goals all year instead of only using a once-a-year tax preparation.

 So, how are firms taking advantage of this opportunity?
-Well, more than half of the professionals surveyed in the 2024 generative AI in professional services report believe that they should use AI in their daily work — and they’re already planning for the specialized tools that will create this reality.
+Well, more than half of the professionals surveyed in the 2024 Generative AI in Professional Services report believe that they should use AI in their daily work — and they’re already planning for the specialized tools that'll create this reality.

 About one-quarter of the report’s survey respondents said their organizations were already using GenAI or had active plans to use it.
-Among professionals who have already adopted AI, there is a split between those who believe it will enable them to increase their pricing rates (40%) and those who think their rates will stay the same (42%).
+Among professionals who have already adopted AI, there's a split between those who believe it'll enable them to increase their pricing rates (40%) and those who think their rates will stay the same (42%).

 However, when implemented effectively, an elevated tech stack that incorporates AI and automation can enable your accounting firm to make the profitable shift to advisory services and a value-based pricing model.

-Value pricing is subjective and varies from client to client because it bases pricing on what the client values most and what they are willing to pay for that value.
-This profitable shift not only opens up new revenue streams but also allows your firm to build deeper, more meaningful relationships with clients.
+Value pricing is subjective and varies from client to client because it bases pricing on what the client values most and what they're willing to pay for that value.
+This profitable shift not only opens new revenue streams but also allows your firm to build deeper, more meaningful relationships with clients.

 With value pricing, you receive compensation for your expertise and use of modern technology — rather than giving away tax advice for free.